unlicense-code/web-modules/README.md

 web-modules is the new major system of the internet / web 4.0.
 If built right, it replaces HTTP3.
 It could complement or replace even more.
 Let's go point-by-point into how.

+For routing/retrieval, the nodes perform a DHT operations using the Kubo RPC API (/v0/dht/*). querys the DHT for peers and content providers, and then they fetch the content, which they provide for the browser nodes that are connected to them.

+contacts the preload (Genesis Boot Nodes) using Kubo RPC API (/v0/refs) to preload the entire dag.
+The Genesis Boot nodes fetche the data from the browser over Bitswap and then advertises it on the DHT.

+Note: Genesis Boot could be understood as ephemeral pinning.
+The CIDs' data is fetched by a Genesis Boot nodes for a short period during which it is available to the web-modules content address distributed build grid network, and after it is garbage collected.

+nodes running in the browser can connect to nodes via the WebRTC Star or other cluster transports.

 ## web-modules is a protocol:
 - Defines a content-addressed device or system
 - Coordinates content delivery via a capability based protocol full isolation like vm's
 - Combines Kademlia + BitTorrent + Git to supply you out of the box versioning enables world wide shared build grid.
 - web-modules can represent a device or a file system:
+- supports all kinds of network cluster algos like star and chain

 ## web-modules Has directories and files as also devices and modules
 - Is a mountable filesystem (via FUSE)